How To Make A Card

 Actually, the landscape was so easy with a few scattered lines here and there.

-As the old saying goes "It's the thought that counts!"
+As the old saying goes 'It's the thought that counts!'

-For The Inside of A Handmade Card
+For The Inside

 Make A Gift Card

-Now that you know how to make a card, you can easily find an appropriate verse to use inside the card just by searching the net.
+To complete the card, you can find an appropriate verse by searching the internet.

-Being a gift card, a simple greeting on the inside will suffice for those who don't like to express feelings.
+Being a gift tag, a simple greeting on the inside will suffice for those who don't like to express feelings.
 I'm pretty sure the drawing on the outside will say everything you really want to say!

-Now you've been shown how to make a card, don't procrastinate, give it a trial run!
+Practice the steps on how to make a card, don't procrastinate, give it a trial run!
 It is something that will be treasured by others plus you save money and have fun at the same time.

 Drawing is a hobby to be enjoyed and it's up to you (and me!) to make it so.